thebigcrafter/KygekClearConsole/README.md

 ## ❔ How Does This Plugin Works

 This plugin clears the console when the `clearconsole` command (Alias: `cc`) gets executed.
 This plugin prints `\e[H\e[J` character to console to clear the console.
-This plugin ensures the command will only show and work on console by modifying the `AvailableCommandsPacket` packet and by sending unknown command message whenever a player tries to execute the command.
+This plugin ensures the command will only show and work on console by using `CommandEvent` to capture the command and cancelling the event to prevent unexpected outputs (e.g. Unknown command) if the sender is from the console.

 ## ✅ Features

 - Only works in console
 - Command gets hidden in command suggestions and help page (Player)
 - Sends unknown command message whenever a player tries to execute the command
+- API to clear the console (`ClearConsole::clear()`)

 ## 🔧 Installation